voidfiles/strainer/README.rst

         release_date=datetime.datetime(1971, 12, 17)
     )

-Given that we can now serialize, deserialize, and validate data
+Now we can serialize, deserialize, and validate data

 .. code-block:: python